5o1z/kNotes/Linux_Kernel/Intro/README.md

 ### Build a kernel for WSL

-Let's say you ưant to build a kernel for WSL for your own use.
+Let's say you want to build a kernel for WSL for your own use.
 You can follow the steps below:

 1. **Install the necessary tools:**
    Make sure you have the required packages installed to build the kernel.
 You can install them using: